 Add example utterances and label with entities

-Generally, you add an utterance first, and then you create entities and label utterances on the intent page.
+Generally, add an example utterance to an intent first, and then create entities and label utterances on the intent page.
 If you would rather create entities first, see Add entities.

 Add an utterance

-On an intent page, enter a relevant utterance you expect from your users, such as
+On an intent page, enter a relevant example utterance you expect from your users, such as

 book 2 adult business tickets to Paris tomorrow on Air France in the text box below the intent name, and then press Enter.